Is Masters for Me?

 Details and Schedule:

-- non-members must purchase program night pass for each session ($70)
+- non-members must purchase a discounted program night pass (8 for the price of 7: $84)

 - Time: Wednesdays 6:30-8:00pm